 Don’t overthink this personalization thing.
 It is quite simple actually.
 You personalize the subject line by simply mentioning the journalist’s name.
 When you refer to them by name it breaks the ice that is between you two.
 The journalist gives you some benefit of the doubt because you cared to find out who they are.
 It shows that the subject line hasn’t been sent to a thousand other people.
 There is just something about being called by your name in an email.

-We had to make it quite clear that we would not build that feature simply because that machinery way of contacting journalists is long dead and has never worked.
-We encouraged them to contact a journalist at a time in a controlled way.
+We had to make it quite clear that we would not build that feature simply because that strategy of contacting journalists is long dead and has never worked.
+Instead, we encouraged them to contact one journalist at a time in a controlled way.
 Over time they began to understand why because most of them were getting results and replies from journalists.
-One of the reasons is that when you are mass emailing,you cannot personalize the subject line.
+One of the reasons is that when you are mass emailing, you cannot personalize the subject line.
 You only get to do that when you are reaching out to a journalist at a time.

 Another useful tip for personalizing the subject line is to mention the journalist’s segment.
 For instance, if you are sending a story to a journalist that runs a segment called Tech Mondays, it is good to mention that your story is for Tech Monday.
 It might also be a journalist who runs a particular column in a publication, mention that column.